jukeri12/parkourfestivaali-teema/README.md

 we need for branding our parkour-festival's website while disabling most theme editing functionality (as most of the team is not tech literate).
 It is based off the Twenty Twenty theme by Wordpress team.
-It is intended to provide easy adding of content into a relatively small site with minor need for especial dynamic functionality (mostly we need images, text and links).
+It is intended to provide easy adding of content into a relatively small site with minor need for especial dynamic functionality.

 The codebase only contains the files that do changes to the parent theme.